w-lfpup/wctk-js/docs/events.md

 	});

 	#onClick(e: PointerEvent) {
-		// do something with click events here!
+		// do something with pointer events here!
 	}

 	#onKeyDown(e: KeyEvent) {
-		// do something with keyboard events here!
+		// do something with key events here!
 	}
 }
 ```

 ### More complex interactions

-If your component requires more complex interactions, consider [superaction](https://github.com/w-lfpup/superaction-js/)
+If your component requires more complex declarative interactions, consider [superaction](https://github.com/w-lfpup/superaction-js/)